MatthiasEschhold/hexacleanws/tutorial/lab1/Lab1.md

 * https://github.com/albertattard/domain-primitives-api or
 * https://github.com/prashantbasawa/simple-validation-framework
-* etc.
+* and others

-Please notice: There are not evaluated and used from my side.
+Please notice: There are not evaluated from my side.

-It exist also concepts in the [java and spring ecosystem](https://reflectoring.io/bean-validation-with-spring-boot/) for implementing self-validating domain objects.
+It exist also concepts in the [java and spring ecosystem](https://reflectoring.io/bean-validation-with-spring-boot/) for implementing self-validating domain objects called _bean validation_.

 #### For Kotlin Coders